 I have been a martial artist since 1981, and certainly followed this path.
 I spent four years learning one style, tae kwon do, and earning my first black belt.
 Contrary to common misconception, a black belt is not mastery; I liken it to earning an undergraduate degree.
 As I moved around the country, I studied with the best instructor in town regardless of style, eventually earning another black belt, and now when fighting I use whatever technique is applicable in the moment, without having to think about it.

 Another analogy comes from sports.
 When a university or professional team hires a head coach, the employer understands it is hiring that coach’s way of doing that sport.
 Everything from the types of players the coach recruits, to the team culture, to specific plays called during the game, are left to the coach.
 So, too, is team discipline.
-As long as the coach adheres to applicable laws, regulations, and ethical codes, he or she is given complete control over how the team goes about trying to win.
+As long as the coach adheres to applicable laws, regulations, and ethical codes, they are given complete control over how the team goes about trying to win.
 And the coach is not even expected to win for the first couple of years, until the system is fully in place!

 A college basketball coach who was consistently successful for three decades and introduced many innovations to the game, Dean Smith of the University of North Carolina, summed up the “try it” approach perfectly.
 He said he told his players, “If you do what we ask you to do, the victories will belong to you, and the losses to me.”